hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 - The top-level notebook directory is ``$VSC_DATA``.
 - At the moment, we do not support installing extensions in JupyterLab.
-- One may create a customized kernel starting from a Python virtual environment, using one of Python modules.
-  This approach has interesting advantages, such as isolating a specific work environment, and also installing packages into your data directory using ``pip install --prefix=${VSC_DATA}/<project-folder> <package-names>``.
-  If you are interested in this approach, contact your local HPC support for step-by-step instructions.

 RStudio Server
 --------------